Here are the questions and answers from our attendees at our recent webinar on Managing Monitoring Rules in Light of Indictments

-If I know that I have a really good team member who has a little bit of flexibility, but they’re really quick and they’re really fast and really good at what they do, especially when it comes to management of apparent shell companies or front companies or foreign businesses just as a whole, I might lean towards onboarding them depending on their source of wealth and their source of funds.
+If I know that I have a really good team member who has a little bit of flexibility, but they’re really quick and they’re really fast and really good at what they do, especially when it comes to the management of apparent shell companies or front companies or foreign businesses just as a whole, I might lean towards onboarding them depending on their source of wealth and their source of funds.

 But if I’m looking at my maxed-out AML team and I’ve been asking for new people and they’re not giving me additional people, and I may not have a very efficient system, then I’m going to say No. Because to onboard something that you know is higher risk, that is going to need a lot more time to manage the risks, it’s setting yourself up for failure.

 Q: Do you have any rules to identify human trafficking?